 After an accident, you might be unable to work, move, or perform basic tasks without assistance.
 Injuries like spinal cord damage and broken bones can take months or years to recover fully.
 During that time, you might have to endure pain, suffering, medical treatment costs, and potentially a loss of income.

-Pedestrian accidents can also cause a ripple effect of social losses, which might include business productivity losses, litigation costs, insurance overheads, and legal and administrative processing costs.
+Pedestrian accidents can also cause a ripple effect of social losses, including business productivity losses, litigation costs, insurance overheads, and legal and administrative processing costs.

 Call Our Attorneys Today About Your Dayton-Area Pedestrian Accident